larslorch/avici/README.md

 capability of AVICI.
 Unless your prior domain knowledge is strong, this may make the `neurips-*` models less suitable for benchmarking or as general purpose/out-of-the-box tools in your application.
-The training distribution of `scm-v0` essentially combines that of `neurips-linear` and  `neurips-rff` as well as its out-of-distribution settings in [Lorch et al., (2022)](https://arxiv.org/abs/2205.12934).
+The training distribution of `scm-v0` essentially combines those of `neurips-linear` and  `neurips-rff` as well as their out-of-distribution settings in [Lorch et al., (2022)](https://arxiv.org/abs/2205.12934).